 Sometimes you may be asked to serve as a host for a meeting someone else set up.
 If they have the meeting set up as “enable join before host”, then you (and everyone else) can just jump into the meeting at any time.
 You can do most of what you need just as a participant.
 But if you need to share screens (and that’s not enabled) or you need to set up breakout rooms, you can “claim host” IF they have given you the six digit code to do so.
 In the meeting, you would go to the participant list, click on the three dots at the bottom.
 Choose Claim Host, and type in the host key.

 You can run single votes or multiple choice polls during a meeting.
-You can use these for actual business, like taking a vote, or you could use them as agenda setting where you asked people to mark their highest priority topics for a discussion.
+You can use these for actual business, like taking a vote (you can also use reactions icons for votes), or you could use them as agenda setting where you asked people to mark their highest priority topics for a discussion.
 Or you can also use them for fun – with silly polls as icebreakers.

 When you schedule a meeting, on the meeting management page, scroll to the bottom of that meeting to find the poll option and click “add” to begin creating the poll.
 (If you don’t see the polling option, you’ll need to make sure you have polling enabled for your account.
 Learn how.)
 Enter your title, questions, and answers.
 Save for later.
 (Note: you can also create polls during a meeting, just by clicking on polls on your command bar, but I prefer to create mine in advance.)